galnir/Master-Bot/README.md

 **Before running ```node index.js```, make sure to open a separate terminal in the root directory and run ```java -jar LavaLink.jar```**

-If running the lavalink server on your own system has audio qualityb issues, you can use the the following instructions:
+If running the lavalink server on your own system has audio quality issues, you can use the the following instructions:

 [![image](https://repl.it/badge/github/DarrenOfficial/lavalink-replit)](https://replit.com/github/DarrenOfficial/lavalink-replit)